Terms and Conditions

 b) Each Start-up Entity must appoint a main contact person (the “Focal Point”) and inform the Organiser.
 Emails sent by the Organiser to the email address provided by the Focal Point will be considered delivered to each Start-up Entity’s Participants.

-c) Each Participant must ensure that his or her participation in the Programme is lawful in accordance with the laws of Singapore.
-Organiser, any member of Shell Group or their representatives or agents shall be taken to make any representations, express or implied, as to the lawfulness of any Participant's participation in the Programme.
+c) Each Participant must ensure that his or her participation in the Programme and the participation of the Start-up Entity he or she is in, are lawful in accordance with the laws of Singapore and all other laws applicable to Shell Start-up Engine.
+Neither the Organiser, nor any other companies in the Shell Group or their representatives or agents shall be taken to have made any representations, express or implied, as to the lawfulness of any Participant's or Start-up Entity’s participation in the Programme.

 e) Start-up Entity and/or its relevant Participants may upload photographs, images or a video as part of their participation in the Programme and/or as Programme Materials.
 Any such photograph/image/video, in its entirety, must be a single work of original material taken by the relevant Start-up Entity and/or its relevant Participants.
 By uploading a photograph/image/video to the Programme online submission link at the Programme Website or at any point during the Programme where such Programme Material will be used or publicly viewed, each Start-up Entity and/or its relevant Participants represents, acknowledges, and warrants that any photograph/image/video uploaded is an original work created solely by the Start-up Entity and/or its relevant Participants , that the photograph/image/video does not infringe the intellectual property rights (including, without limitation patents, copyrights, visual materials in whatever form, sound recordings, any copyright protectable work, designs, trade or services marks, database rights, rights in know-how, rights protecting goodwill and reputation, moral rights or other similar rights in any country, in each case whether or not registered, and any applications for registration of any of the foregoing, and all rights to apply to register any of the foregoing) of any third party, or the image rights of any third party , copyrights, trademarks, moral rights, rights of privacy/publicity or intellectual property rights of any person or entity, and that no other party has any right, title, claim, or interest in the photograph/image/video.
 NB: If the photograph/image/video contains any material or elements that are not owned by the Start-up Entity and/or its relevant Participants and/or which are subject to the rights of third parties, and/or if any persons appear in the photograph/image/video, the Start-up Entity and/or its relevant Participants is responsible for obtaining, prior to submission of the photograph/image/video, any and all releases and consents necessary to permit the exhibition and use of the photograph/image/video in the manner set out in these Terms & Conditions without additional compensation.